eileenrose/SHPE/hw0/README.md

 ## Notes

 Not many difficulties or challenges to note.
+Already knew how to use HTML, CSS, and Bootstrap.

 ## License